Pabla007/HTB-Journey/Logrythm/LogRhythm/301 Administration Fundamentals/09 Alarming & Reporting/02 Alarming Overview.md

 ## Information

 The Information tab provides fields for the Alarm Rule name, the Alarm Group, descriptions of the Alarm Rule, and additional details.

+### **Diagnostic Alarms**

+Out-of-the-box alarm rules are available for detecting operational issues with LogRhythm-related components or processes.
+Flip the cards below to learn more about the logistics of diagnostic alarms.

+## Out-of-the-Box Alarms
+Most alarms within the Alarm Rules tab of the Client Console are available **out-of-the-box as part of Knowledge Base modules**.

+They include LogRhythm-specific Diagnostic Alarms which trigger if LogRhythm-related components encounter an issue.

+## Common Diagnostic Alarms
+The LogRhythm Agent **Heartbeat Missed** alarm, which triggers if any active System Monitor Agent does not generate a heartbeat within its allotted time.

+The LogRhythm **Silent Log Source Error** alarm, which triggers if any log source with Silent Log Message Source Detection enabled does not generate a last log message within the set time.

+## Addressing Alarms

+Most alarms, especially those dealing with the LogRhythm platform, will be **addressed by the LR team**.

+However, the two examples provided above may need to be **addressed from onsite**.

+## Creating Alarm Rules
+New Alarm Rules can be created in the **Alarm Rules tab**; however, due to their “one log” limitation, **it is recommended to use AIE Rules for custom alarms** (even when detecting one instance of a log only).

+_We will cover AI Engine Rules in a later lesson._